htet75/Unix-Shell/REPORT.md

 In order to implement the background jobs, we first go through input and check if there exists the symbol (`&`).
 If it does, we then checks if the symbol is the last input of the respective command.
 We then use `waitpid` function with option flag `WNOHANG` on the respective child process.
+We then continuously monitor the return value of `waitpid` to check if the child process running in the background has terminated.

 ### Error Management
 For error management, aside from library function failures, we ensures to